iot-lab/ewsn2021/slides/getting-started/getting-started.md

 ## Advanced monitoring manipulations on IoT-LAB (1)

-IoT-LAB provides radio sniffing per node, let's see how to work with this feature:
+IoT-LAB provides radio RSSI monitoring per node, let's see how to work with this feature:

 .center[
 <form class=notebook>